oils-for-unix/blog-code/README.md

 [tools-snapshot/](tools-snapshot/) -- A few people wanted to know whta tools I use to write the blog.

-[dmin/](ddmin/) -- Refactoring / rewriting the original ddmin Python code.
+[ddmin/](ddmin/) -- Refactoring / rewriting the original ddmin Python code.

+[fgrep-problem-benchmarks/](fgrep-problem-benchmarks/) -- Grew out of a discussion on the Aho-Corasick algorithm for matching a set of fixed strings.